 Because the national culture is so defined by hierarchy, it is not common for children to question or talk back to parents, or for underlings to contradict overlings.
 This shouldn’t affect most visitors to the country, but it may explain why lodge or other employees are so deferential towards their bosses and sometimes unwilling to offer an opinion that may contradict their superiors.

-Homosexuality, both gay and lesbian, is illegal in Botswana.
+Gay male and lesbian sexual orientation is illegal in Botswana.
 Article 164 of Botswana's Penal Code prescribes a maximum seven-year prison term for 'carnal knowledge…against the order of nature'.
 While arrests are rare, Botswana's High Court ruled on a case involving two gay men in July 2003.
 The court found that ‘the time has not yet arrived to decriminalise homosexual practices even between consenting adult males in private’.

 Intolerance has increased in the region over the last few years due to the homophobic statements of leaders in neighbouring Namibia and Zimbabwe.
 When asked in 2011 about a plan to distribute condoms to prisoners engaged in same-sex sexual activity, the deputy speaker of the Botswana National Assembly, Pono Moatlhodi, suggested that were he to have the power, he would have homosexuals killed.

 And yet the situation is more nuanced than it may first appear.
-Botswana's employment laws forbid workplace discrimination or dismissal on the basis of a person's sexual orientation, while Botswana's former president, Festus Mogae, told the BBC in 2011 that prejudice against gays and lesbians was harming the country's fight against HIV/AIDS.
-He also said that he had, while in office, directed police to neither harass nor arrest gays and lesbians.
-Gay and lesbian people with whom we spoke in Botswana suggested that the situation, at least in Gaborone, is relatively relaxed and that they were able live quite openly as gays and lesbians.
+Botswana's employment laws forbid workplace discrimination or dismissal on the basis of a person's sexual orientation, while Botswana's former president, Festus Mogae, told the BBC in 2011 that prejudice against gay men and lesbians was harming the country's fight against HIV/AIDS.
+He also said that he had, while in office, directed police to neither harass nor arrest gay men and lesbians.
+Gay and lesbian people with whom we spoke in Botswana suggested that the situation, at least in Gaborone, is relatively relaxed and that they were able live quite openly.

 Even so, given the sensitivity of the subject and the strongly held views of many Batswana, it is advisable to refrain from any overt displays of affection in public.